A Message from Parker Arts Education

 - Students must wear masks or face coverings whenever possible.

-Parker Arts will comply with new State Order Guidelines for Day Camps which include:
+- Parker Arts will comply with new State Order Guidelines for Day Camps as they become available which include:

 - Screen students for symptoms to ensure they are symptom-free before they are deemed able to attend.